schreiber-lab/SciCat4daphne/doc/docs/index.md

 * A web-service to create new Datasets through a GUI
 * A metadata schema management and validation tool (frontend + backend) for Scientific Metadata

+!!! warning  "API endpoints without authentication" While the GUI to create Datasets through a GUI is using the user authentication of SciCat there are some additional API endpoints for schema management that work without user authentication.
+For this reason the _Scicat Schema Extension_ is rather to be considered to be in a _proof of concept_ state than being production ready.

 ## scicatlive vs. scicat4daphne